State & Federal Grants

 Federal Work Study Program

 The Federal Work Study Program is designed to allow a limited number of students to meet their cost of attendance through part-time work.
 Selection is based upon need that is established through the need analysis process in effect during the academic year in question.
 Students who have completed the Free Application for Federal Student Aid (FAFSA) at studentaid.gov/fafsa may apply for Federal Work Study Program.
-Qualified students are encouraged to check job availability on the Federal Work Study Program web page of the UACCM website.
+Qualified students are encouraged to check job availability on the Student Resources section in Workday under the title Find Jobs for Students.

 Other forms of state aid can be reviewed using the Student Application Management Systems (SAMS).